microsoft/WindowsProtocolTestSuites/README.md

 ## Components
 Windows Protocol Test Suites contain 4 components:

 * **CommonScripts**.
-Common scripts used by every test suite.
+Common scripts used by each test suite.
 Normally they're used to deploy the environment.
 * **ProtocolTestManager**.
 A UI tool to help you configure and run test cases.
 * **ProtoSDK**.
-The protocol library used by every test suite.
+The protocol library used by each test suite.
 It provides the data structures of the protocol messages, the methods to encode and decode the messages, the methods to send and receive messages and etc.
 * **TestSuites**.
 All Test Suites code and documents are saved here and categorized by folder representing each test suite.